Skip to main content

 4. Unusual requests for payment: A scammer might ask you to transfer fees or taxes directly to them, often on the grounds of speeding up the process

-5. Excessive profits: Scammers often lure investors with free demo accounts on social media, where they simulate trades showing more profits than losses to deceive investors
+5. Excessive profits: Scammers often lure investors with free demo accounts on social media, where they simulate trades showing more profits than losses to deceive investor6.
+Use of remote access software: Scammers may request you to download remote access software under the guise of offering help, enabling them to manipulate your device and access your sensitive information

 Additional Tips